 3. The licensee may withdraw from or decline to participate in the Commonwealth's medical assistance and medical benefits programs established by M.G.L. c.
 118E; or

 4. If the licensee is not a Provider within the meaning of M.G.L. c.
-118E, § 8, the licensee may require personal payment of his or her usual charge for services by a person who is a beneficiary of the commonwealth's medical assistance and medical benefits program, after he or she has informed the person, in a manner which the person understands, of the following:
+118E, § 8, the licensee may require personal payment of his or her usual charge for services by a person who is a beneficiary of the Commonwealth's medical assistance and medical benefits program, after he or she has informed the person, in a manner which the person understands, of the following:

 a.
-He or she is not a Provider within the meaning of the laws regulating the commonwealth's medical care and assistance program; and
+He or she is not a Provider within the meaning of the laws regulating the Commonwealth's medical care and assistance program; and

 b.
 If the person nonetheless requests that the licensee provide medical services, the licensee will require the person to pay directly his or her usual charge for the services; and